Seneca-ICTOER/OSL645/docs/Labs/lab5.md

 ssh ~/bin/lab5-check-2
 ```

-\*\* left off here - editing lab5-check-2 script.

 - If you encounter errors, re-run the scp commands to correct and re-run the above command until you receive a congratulations message.

-35. Remain in the terminal on your local computer and proceed to INVESTIGATION 2.
+31. Remain in the terminal on your local VM and proceed to INVESTIGATION 2.

 In the next investigation, you will use the **sftp** Linux command to transfer (i.e. copy) files between your local computer and the Matrix server.